hardtekpt/M690B-Wiki/docs/Software Setup/index.md

   - footer
 ---

-# Software Setup
+# Software Setup V2

 This section describes in detail all the procedures used to install and configure the software that runs on the vehicle's hardware components.
-Namely, the [OS and ROS installation on the onboard computer](https://hardtekpt.github.io/M690B-Wiki/Software%20Setup/os_installation/), the [VRPN and MAVROS Setup](https://hardtekpt.github.io/M690B-Wiki/Software%20Setup/vrpn_and_mavros/), the [PX4 Configuration Checklist](https://hardtekpt.github.io/M690B-Wiki/Software%20Setup/px4_configuration_checklist/), the [Drone Control Stack Setup](https://hardtekpt.github.io/M690B-Wiki/Software%20Setup/drone_control_stack/) and some [Usefull Packages](https://hardtekpt.github.io/M690B-Wiki/Software%20Setup/usefull_packages/).

 ``` mermaid
 graph LR